donguyentung01/Reserve-Court-SF-TextVerified/README.md

 A Python script to reserve tennis/pickleball courts in [San Francisco](https://www.rec.us/organizations/san-francisco-rec-park).

+## DISCLAIMER:

+This project is developed solely for **_personal and educational_** purposes.
+It is **_not intended to disrupt, abuse, or manipulate_** any public reservation system.
+All court reservations made through this script are **_used appropriately and in good faith_** — I personally attend and make legitimate use of each booking.
+This tool is **_not used to hoard, resell, or otherwise restrict access_** to public resources.
+Users are expected to comply with all [terms of service](https://www.rec.us/tos) of the platform.

 ## Background

 Tennis/pickleball court reservations in San Francisco are done online on [rec.us](https://www.rec.us/).